CharlesSieg/website-charlessieg-source/content/_index.md

 I provide consulting services to a wide variety of Fortune 1000 clients.
 I am an expert in iOS development, [Node.js](https://nodejs.org/en/) development, and automating the deployment of scalable and highly-available infrastructure, primarily in the AWS cloud.
 I am an [AWS Certified Solutions Architect](https://aws.amazon.com/certification/certified-solutions-architect-associate/).

-My resume can be found [here](/resume).
+My résumé can be found [here](/resume).
 Copies are available in PDF and Microsoft Word format.

 I am a strong proponent of remote work, especially in the Information Technology field and am the editor of the [Remote Technologist publication on Medium](https://medium.com/remote-technologist).
 I've worked remotely exclusively since 2010.